DeYoung Family Zoo: Animals

-Also, at least 50 animals have been misplaced by the DeYoung family zoo and the owners refused to provide answers and proof of where the exotic animals have disappeared to.
+At least 50 animals have been misplaced by the DeYoung family zoo and the owners refused to provide answers and proof of where the exotic animals have disappeared.

-Attractions

-Attractions include a petting zoo full of domestic animals to meet and feed, with more than 400 animals from all over the world.
-Visitors can watch the zoo animal programs and animal feeding.

-The zoo offers hands on education and animal education programs.
-The park strives to educate the public on animal issues, conservation needs, and proper animal husbandry.

 My Life is a Zoo

 My Life is a Zoo is a television show on National Geographic Wild cable station, filmed at the DeYoung Family Zoo.
 Neil Genzlinger of The New York Times wrote that DeYoung and Cramer "should be commended for their exotic-animal rescues and abundant enthusiasm but perhaps not for their hygiene," citing an occasion in the series in which Cramer is seen kissing a hyena on the lips.